janikrabe/oidentd/docs/README.md

 ---

-oidentd is an RFC 1413 compliant ident daemon that runs on Linux, Darwin, FreeBSD, OpenBSD, NetBSD, DragonFly BSD, and Solaris.
+oidentd is an RFC 1413 compliant ident daemon that runs on Linux, Darwin, FreeBSD, OpenBSD, and DragonFly BSD.

 oidentd is used primarily by universities, providers of shell accounts, and public IRC bouncers to fight abuse by allowing servers to identify the owners